ctuning/cbench/README.md

-cBench is a part of the [Collective Knowledge project (CK)](https://cKnowledge.org) and uses [portable CK solutions](https://cknowledge.io/docs/intro/introduction.html#portable-ck-solution) to describe how to download, build, benchmark and optimize applications across different hardware, software, models and data sets.
+cBench is a part of the [Collective Knowledge project (CK)](https://cKnowledge.org) and uses [portable CK solutions](https://cknowledge.io/docs/intro/introduction.html#portable-ck-solution) describing how to download, build, benchmark and optimize applications across different hardware, software, models and data sets.

 ## Platform support: